Chery Tiggo 5x: Indonesia

 The Tiggo 5x was first introduced in Indonesia on 28 January 2022 as the Tiggo 4 Pro.
 After being delayed through two years, the model was instead re-introduced with its original Tiggo 5x nameplate in February 2024 at the 31st Indonesia International Motor Show.
-Sales were commenced in 13 June 2024.
+Sales were commenced on 13 June 2024.
 Variants include the Classic and Champion.
 It is only available with a 1.5-litre naturally-aspirated petrol engine paired to a CVT.
 It is locally assembled at Handal Indonesia Motor's facility in Bekasi, West Java.

 An updated version, based on the export-market 2024 facelifted model, named the Tiggo Cross was introduced in February 2025 at the 32nd Indonesia International Motor Show.
 It is offered with two variants, namely Comfort and Premium, while retaining the same powertrain as the Tiggo 5x.
 On 23 July 2024 at the 32nd Gaikindo Indonesia International Auto Show, two new versions released for the Tiggo Cross, namely Sport Turbo and CSH (Chery Super Hybrid).
 The Sport Turbo variant is powered by a 1.5-litre turbocharged petrol engine paired to a 6-speed DCT, while the CSH variant is powered by a 1.5-litre Atkinson Cycle petrol hybrid engine and a 1.83 kWh battery paired to a DHT (Dedicated Hybrid Transmission).
 Later on 1 August 2025 at the 32nd Gaikindo Indonesia International Auto Show, the CSH Comfort variant was introduced and the sole unnamed CSH model became the CSH Premium variant.